Blog

 What is Buy Now Pay Later service?

-BNPL is a type of loan in which a merchant sells goods to customers and allows them to pay for the goods in monthly instalments.
-BNPL is also known as deferred payment or deferred payment plan.
-Much like credit cards, BNPL help customers who do not have access to a credit card or don’t want to use credit card.
-BNPL allows customers easy access to buying goods and services, whilst, the merchant can achieve sales from customers who could or would not pay the amount immediately.
+Much like credit cards, BNPL helps customers who do not have access to a credit card or don’t want to use a credit card.
+BNPL allows customers easy access to buying goods and services.
+Meanwhile, the merchant can achieve sales from customers who could or would not pay the amount immediately.

 Typically, there are 2 BNPL models: